tysker/Datamatiker3Semester.io/exercisehttp.md

 Write down your observations

+**Answer**

-_method="POST" = The URL looks like that = http://localhost:8084/HttpExercise/input.html_
+_method="POST" = The URL looks like that = http://localhost:8084/HttpExercise/input.html.
+In the POST method we are not able to see the values in the URL, what makes that method a lot more secure._

-_method="GET" = The URL looks like that = http://localhost:8084/HttpExercise/input.html?hidden=12345678_
+_method="GET" = The URL looks like that = http://localhost:8084/HttpExercise/input.html?hidden=12345678.
+The GET method shows the value in the URL._

 ___